hraj303/Coffee-Shop-Sales/README.md

 6.Which products are the best-selling in terms of quantity and revenue?
 7.How do sales vary by product category and type

-All the excel file and pdf are attached